 EU-U.S. Conference Series: "Sustainable Oceans: Reconciling Economic Use and Protection"

-Once more international high-level experts from the fields of politics, business and academia as well as from NGOs and international organizations were brought together to discuss these challenges in a comprehensive way and to identify practical solutions to facilitate future sustainable development.
+All three conferences aim at bringing together international experts and stakeholders from politics, business, science, NGOs and international maritime organizations to discuss these challenges in a comprehensive way and to identify practical solutions to facilitate future sustainable development.

 One of the key objectives of this conference series is to help establish the European Ocean Commission of the European Commission and to link it with the U.S. Ocean Commission.
 We want to help initiate a joint EU-U.S. white paper on the state of the oceans and coasts for politics as well as business and finally encourage an "Ocean Blueprint" for good governance for the 21st century which is meant to propose a remedial action plan towards sustainable oceans to our governments.